Beware of leaders professing devotion to "democracy": The Politics of Pericles - American Minute with Bill Federer

 Then his own family had corruption problems, with his wife/courtesan, Aspasia, being accused of corrupting the women of Athens.
 Pericles, himself, was then accused of maladministration of public money.

-As his popularity dropped, rather than step down from office, he insisted staying on.
+Rather than stepping down from office, Pericles insisted staying on.
 He gave a speech in support of the Megarian Decree, where many city-states agreed to cut off trade with Megara, an ally of Sparta.
 It was a NATO-style foreign entanglement treaty, where an attack on one is an attack on all.

 Instead of the decree isolating Megara and punishing Sparta, it caused a realignment of Mediterranean alliances, with more city-states siding with Sparta.